 Success comes when you:

-1. Conduct a reliable discover phase that determines what it will take to win.
+Conduct a reliable discovery phase that determines what it will take to win in a way you can articulate.

 If you leave "what it will take to win" undefined, or leave it up to opinion, you are just gambling.
 If you set your sales process up so that it is driven by opinion, you will not be competitive against companies that put more thought into it than that.
-If your bid/no bid process, pursuit strategy, offering design, proposal writing, and proposal reviews are all driven by opinion, your win rate will suffer.
+If your bid/no bid process, pursuit strategy, offering design, proposal writing, and proposal reviews are all driven by opinion, you will not be competitive against companies that better understand what it will take to win.
+Believing that you know is different from doing the research.
+Belief does not win proposals.
+Almost everyone who loses a proposal believes they should have won.

 You may have great staff, but they will lose to the staff at another company who consistently put their energies into determining what it will take to win from the customer’s perspective, instead of basing their proposal on their opinions.